Equine Podiatry Consultations

 Equine podiatry consultations:

-Travel: £0.50/mile return from CA22 2PJ* plus overnight accommodation costs if applicable.
+Travel: £0.50/mile return from CA22 2PJ plus accommodation/day rate costs if applicable.

 Have more than one horse?